Capitalized Cost

 Depreciation also impacts the statement of cash flows.
 Since it's a non-cash expense that reduces net income, it is added back to cash from operations on the statement of cash flows.

 This is done so that the statement of cash flows, which starts with net income and then adjusts for non-cash items, can be used to assess the real cash created or used in operations.
-Not to mention, capitalized costs and depreciation have tax implications.
+Capitalized costs and depreciation have tax implications.

-Though the initial capital expense may not be entirely deductible in the year it was acquired, depreciation enables companies to subtract a segment of the capitalized expenses from their taxable profits over the duration of the asset's lifespan.
+Though the initial capital expense may not be entirely deductible in the year the asset was acquired, depreciation enables companies to subtract a segment of the capitalized expenses from their taxable profits over the asset's lifespan.

 This mechanism could generate substantial tax benefits in the long run.